Northeast Coast campaign (1703): Scarborough

 As the Wabanaki approached the fort at Scarborough, they sent a captive with a flag of truce.
 The commanding officer kept the captive and vigorously resisted a long siege.
 He and his men became extremely exhausted, and were on the verge of capture when he was relieved by a New England force.
 Resettlement of Scarborough started in 1702 when seven settlers arrived from Lynn, Massachusetts and construction began on a fort located on the western shore of Prout's Neck's Garrison's Cove.
 This fort was commanded by Captain John Larrabee.

 The Wabanaki subsequently began tunneling into the bluff to breach the fort from below.
 Had it not been for a two-day downpour that made the disturbed bank slough, exposing the previously hidden excavators to snipers in the fort, the French and Native Americans might have been successful in their attempts to capture the fort and the eight people inside.
 But, Beaubassin retreated in search of easier prey.

-Shortly after, on 6 October 200 Wabanaki went north of Falmouth to Black Point and killed or captured 19 settlers in the fields.
+Shortly after, on 6 October 200 Wabanaki went south of Falmouth to Black Point and killed or captured 19 settlers in the fields.
 Soon after the natives attacked the fort, which had a garrison of 8 men under the command of Lieutenant Wyatt.
 After a fierce resistance, the New Englanders retreated to a boat in the harbour.
 The Wabanaki burned the fort.